BluAge/ServerlessCOBOLforAWS/ServerlessCobolAWSExtensions.md

     * When the ```queue-url``` is blank, the "SQSOP" program will automatically try to figure out the queue url using the ```queue-name``` field value, and, if successfully retrieved the url,  store the value in the  ```queue-url``` field for further use.
 When using multiple queues, we advise to cache the queue urls to facilitate switching between target queues.

 * ```aws-region```: the identifier of the AWS region hosting the target queue.
 This parameter is **mandatory**.
 * ```sqs-max-number-of-messages```: an integer value, between 1 and 10 both  inclusive, to be used for batch reception of messages from a queue, using the 'RCVMMSG' command.
 All other commands will ignore the value of this field.
-The 'RCVMMSG4 command will try to receive at most ```sqs-max-number-of-messages``` messages from the queue, using a batch receive request.
+The 'RCVMMSG' command will try to receive at most ```sqs-max-number-of-messages``` messages from the queue, using a batch receive request.
 All received messages are stacked to be pulled later using the 'PULSMSG' command.

 * ```sqs-sent-messages-count```: a read-only positive integer value, whose value will be fed by the "SQSOP" program with the actual number of sent messages of the last 'SNDMMSG' command call.
 Its value will always be between 0 and the size of stacked messages to be sent the target queue (that has been fed through previous successive 'STASMSG' command calls).